Nadir-Alishly/kde-plasma-rice/README.md

 # Kde Plasma rice
-This is step by step guide to achieve kde plasma rice / customization.
+This is step by step guide to my kde plasma rice / customization.